DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-12-03-collecting-feedback-about-the-service.md

 When a user submits their feedback, we show a confirmation page.

 The confirmation page explains that if they provide their name and email address, we will respond within 5 working days.

-## Further considerations

-We considered some changes that we did not implement.
-These included:

-- showing submitted feedback in the service to specific users
-- using a third-party tool, such as a Microsoft form to collect the feedback

-We will review these considerations when we have explored the user needs more.